 “Flying conditions have been challenging throughout the area of operations, due to the reduced visibility caused by the thick smoke.

 “The crew need to be aware of their surroundings at all times in these conditions, and continually maintaining options to climb or turn back if the conditions rapidly deteriorate, to avoid obstacles.

 “There’s a fine line between what you can do and what is not possible, with risks being constantly re-evaluated.
 So there are a few good lessons I’ll take home,” he said

 Choules evacuated around 1400 people and 200 pets from Mallacoota in Victoria’s East Gippsland region in the first week of January.

-An Royal Australian Navy task group, comprising Choules as well as HMAS Adelaide and MV Sycamore, are all working off the southeast coast of Australia to provide aid to the various communities impacted by the bushfires.
+A Royal Australian Navy task group, comprising Choules as well as HMAS Adelaide and MV Sycamore, is working off the south east coast of Australia to provide aid to the various communities impacted by the bushfires.